 Such a system changes the way nurses can care for patients.
 They can retrieve information without having to go to the library, meaning more time spent with patients, and they are better equipped to make well-informed decisions in their practice.

 It makes a difference for patients, too, when they ask about side effects, safety precautions or even dietary restrictions during treatments.
-Surekha Damania, Ward Superintendent of the surgical intensive care unit, she sees the difference the platform:
+Surekha Damania, Ward Superintendent of the surgical intensive care unit, said she sees the difference the platform has made:

 I can offer better explanations, because I have immediate access to clear information.
 That leads to a much better interaction between me and the patient.